noahehall/theBookOfNoah/0current/proxy/haproxy.md

   - `http-request deny if { path -i -m beg /api/ } { src 10.0.0.0/16 }`
 - import args from file: `http-request deny if{ src -f /list/of/ip/addrs.acl }`

+### fetches

+- src: client IP address that that made the request
+- path: the path the client requested
+- path_beg: compares against the beginning of the requested path
+- url_param(poop): returns the value of poop
+- req: an object containing the full request
+  - ssl_hello_type
+  - hdr(poop): returns the value of the request header
+- HTTP: true if the request was an http request
+- TRUE: not quite sure how this actually works, check the proxy-stats it compares against the AUTH
+- ssl_fc: true if the connection was made over SSL and haproxy is locally deciphering it

 ### flags

 - `-i`: case insensitive match